Which Sport Dog Food K-9 Series Dry Recipes Get

 Free of any plant-based protein boosters, this looks like the profile of a kibble containing a significant amount of meat.

-Sport Dog Food K-9 Series is a plant-based dry dog food using a significant amount of named meals as its main source of animal protein, thus earning the brand 4.5 stars.
+Sport Dog Food K-9 Series is a grain-inclusive dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.